ilectra/durham/docs/hpcdays/index.md

 ## Programme

+The [detailed programme]{programme.md) provides a breakdown of sessions.
+However, a summary is below for convenience.

 |             | Monday    | Tuesday   | Wednesday  | Thursday   | Friday     | Saturday |
 | ----------- | --------- | --------- | ---------- | ---------- | ---------- | -------- |
 |  9:00-10:30 |                        | [Tutorials](tutorials)  | Conference | Conference | Conference |          |